Primary Care Focus – 18th Annual Symposium

 If the days you wish to register for are not shown, please call our office at 786-596-8978.

-If you are only seeing this message, please look in the upper right hand and see if there is something in your shopping cart.
+If you are not able to register, please look in the upper right to see if there is something in your shopping cart.

 Technical Support: If you are experiencing technical difficulties or have received an error message, please send an email to CME@BaptistHealth.net and include a print screen of the error message, your browser name and version, username and URL where the error occurred.
 You can expect a response within 48 hours.